VR-25/acc/README.md

 #### Notes

 - build.sh automatically sets/corrects `id=*` in `*.sh` and `update-binary` files.
+Refer to framework-details.txt for a full list of tasks carried out by it.
+To skip generating archives, run the build script with a random argument (e.g. bash build.sh h).

 - The output files are (in `_builds/acc-$versionCode/`): `acc-$versionCode.zip`, `acc-$versionCode.tar.gz`, and `install-tarball.sh`.

-- To update the local source code, run `git pull --force` or re-download (with wget/curl) as described above.
+- To update the local source code, run `git pull --force` or re-download it (with wget/curl) as described above.

-### Install from Local Sources and GitHub
+### Install from Local Sources or GitHub

 - `sh install-tarball.sh acc` installs the tarball (acc*gz) from the script's location.
-The archive must be obtained from GitHub: https://github.com/VR-25/acc/archive/$reference.tar.gz ($reference examples: master, dev, 201908290).
+The archive must be obtained from GitHub: https://github.com/VR-25/acc/archive/$reference.tar.gz ($reference examples: master, dev, v2020.5.20-rc).

 - `sh install.sh` installs acc from the extracted source.